 I bought this pair.
 Were they the best gloves for Antarctica?
 Maybe not if you’re going to wear them all day every day.
 But they were warm, comfortable, and $13.

 This was one suggestion that I thought was quite silly when it was brought up.
 But bringing rubber gloves to Antarctica is actually a terrific idea.
 Halef used them often to put his hand in the water while filming with the GoPro.

-I don’t think there’s a best cap for Antarctica.
+I don’t think there’s one best cap for Antarctica.
 A nice wool beanie with a liner is enough.
 You probably already have one.
 If not, just pick one that suits you!

 Neck and face gaiter

-Ever see people who look like they have a sock pulled up over their face?
-Those are neck and face gaiters and they’re common things people wear, especially when they’re working in the sun.
+Ever see people who look like they have socks pulled up over their faces?
+Those are neck and face gaiters and they’re common things people wear, especially when working in the sun.

 They’re also a very common thing to wear in Antarctica.
 While I didn’t personally buy one, the independent tour company we went with gave us each one and it was fantastic to have it!

 I recommend a neck and face gaiter in Antarctica.
-And they’re cheap!
+They’re cheap!

 The other one is meant for a place like Atlanta – where it’s rarely below freezing, but it can get cold.
 I chose to take this one with me to Antarctica and I definitely don’t regret that.